Find your perfect value college

+Working nurses know that the key to better pay and higher positions in nursing is further education, but the inconvenience of relocating or commuting for a master’s degree keeps many associate’s and bachelor’s-holding RNs from making the leap.
 That’s the reason that many working nurses are turning online to earn their higher degrees.
-Online programs are designed with working adults in mind, and are usually scheduled for flexibility and convenience, sometimes through asynchronous delivery (that is, you can do your work at any time), sometimes through live-streaming or online discussion.
+Online programs are designed with working adults in mind and are usually scheduled for flexibility and convenience.
 Many schools allow students to do clinical practice in their own local areas, or at their current workplace, and often non-clinical programs (such as administrative or educational tracks) don’t require clinical practice at all.
-These programs do all they can to help graduate students keep working and live their lives as they are earning their degree.
+These programs do all they can to help graduate students keep working and live their lives as they are earning their degrees.

 - national ranking (U.S. News & World Report)

 Because of regulations and the need for approved clinical sites, online nursing programs can be a little more location-specific than other online courses.
 Not all programs are available nationwide; when you find a program that sounds interesting, check your state’s availability.

 The University of Colorado Denver was founded in 1912 as an extension campus of the University of Colorado, but its roots go back even farther.
 Denver (having a larger population for practice) was the first home to CU’s medical school, beginning in 1883, until a legal claim by the University of Denver forced the school back to Boulder.
 However, with the establishment of the extension campus, and the return of the CU School of Medicine, CU Denver was well on its way to becoming Colorado’s biggest and most influential research university.
 The University of Colorado Health Sciences Center – named the Anschutz Medical Campus in honor of donors Philip and Nancy Anschutz – is also the home of the CU College of Nursing, a world-class program ranked among the best in the nation.